 DARZALEX in Combination with Bortezomib, Melphalan, and Prednisone in NDMM

-ALCYONE (MMY3007; clinicaltrials.gov identifier: NCT02195479) is an ongoing, phase 3, randomized, open-label, parallel-group, active-controlled, multicenter study comparing DARZALEX in combination with bortezomib, melphalan, and prednisone (D-VMP) vs bortezomib, melphalan, and prednisone (VMP) in patients with previously untreated MM who are ineligible for HDT with ASCT (N=706).3
+ALCYONE (MMY3007; NCT02195479) is a phase 3, randomized, open-label, parallel-group, active-controlled, multicenter study comparing D-VMP vs bortezomib, melphalan, and prednisone (VMP) in patients with previously untreated MM who are ineligible for HDT with ASCT (N=706).3

 Results